MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5872-scenario-include.md

-Helps you decide whether to change component suppliers, replace internal capacity usage with outsourced labor, or vice versa, or when you review and modify an item's bill of materials.
+Helps you decide whether to change component suppliers or replace internal resources with outsourced labor (or vice versa).
+It can also help you review and modify an item's bill of materials.